|

 Locations: Watson's House; Lambeth;

-Kennington; Bethune Road; 19, Bethune Road; Loburn
+Kennington; Bethune Road; 19, Bethune Road;

-Abbey Cemetery; Empire Park; 5, Cambridge Lane;
+Loburn Abbey Cemetery; Empire Park; 5, Cambridge

-Story: When Barbara Holcamp has the
+Story: When Barbara Holcamp has

-woman buried in his place.
-Holmes visits
+finds a woman buried in his place.
+Holmes

-learn the truth.
+second time to learn the truth.

 |